claudiosegala/traffic-flow-prediction/README.md

 # Traffic Flow Prediction

 This is the final project of my course in Computer Science.
 The theme was traffic flow prediction and the result is this monography.
+Note: the monography is in portuguese since I'm brazilian.

 ## Abstract